Mycobee/kamabian/README.md

 Ansible works by connecting to a remote system, and configuring it.
 An easy way to use this script is by installing ansible on your local machine, and pointing it at a cloud VM with a strong password.
 Other clever, automated solutions are possible, such as using github actions runners and/or terraform to trigger this script.

+## Depedencies

+You must have bash, python3 and ansible core installed on your system.
+This repo is tested with GNU bash version 5.2.32, Python 3.11.5 and Ansible core 2.17.4.
+This may work with older versions, but it is neither tested nor verified.

 ## Scripts

 ### init